 Pea Shoots Nutritional Stability

-If you've heard any of my talks about the fresh food industry then you know how long it takes food to reach your table you know that growing your own and consuming or preserving it quickly is important.
+If you’ve heard any of my talks about the fresh food industry, then you know how long it takes food to reach your table.
+You know that growing your own and consuming or preserving it quickly is essential.